GovindSinghh/Chess-Arena/README.md

 # Chess-Arena
-A Multiplayer real time Chess game using WebSocket connection.
+A Multiplayer real time Chess game using WebSocket connection.Real-time movements and updates.